To submit an article online, and to check the status of your submission, you need to have an account with Architectural Histories

 The reference format for the archive in the list of references is given below.

-All citations must be listed at the end of the text file, in alphabetical order of authors’ surnames.
-If both published and unpublished sources have been used, insert archival sources first, under the heading of “Unpublished Sources.”
-The remaining references should then appear under the heading, “Published Sources.”
+All citations must be listed at the end of the text file, in alphabetical order of authors’ surnames or title (if no author).
+If both published and unpublished sources have been used, they should be organized under different headings: “Unpublished Sources” and “Published Sources.”

 NOTE: If multiple works by the same author are being listed, please re-type the author’s name out for each entry, rather than using a long dash.